 - Accommodations may include extended time on exams, alternate location or format for exams, use of adaptive equipment, financial aid programs, etc.

-- The Resource Centre for Students with a Disability (RCSD) provides information and services to guide students and instructors in arranging for appropriate accommodation.
+- The Centre for Accessible Learning (CAL) provides information and services to guide students and instructors in arranging for appropriate accommodation.

-- Ask your RCSD advisor how to access other resources to develop learning strategies, cope with related stress, etc.
+- Ask your CAL advisor how to access other resources to develop learning strategies, cope with related stress, etc.

 An academic accommodation for religious or spiritual observance